 Across Nigeria, egusi soup varies slightly by region and household, with differences in proteins, vegetables, and spice levels.
 Despite these variations, the core ingredients remain the same, resulting in a comforting dish that is both culturally significant and widely enjoyed at family meals and celebrations.

-follows a classic Nigerian method that delivers bold flavour while remaining easy to prepare at home.
+This authentic Soup is easy to prepare and it sure follows a classic Nigerian method that delivers bold flavour while remaining easy to prepare at home.

 Recipe Overview